Georden-Hudson-Gessford/Symbolic-Differentiator/README.md

 ### Memory Management

-The C++ implementation provides opportunities to work with:
+The C++ implementation works with:

 * pointers
 * references